 - Vincenty's formulae to calculate distance and bearing from latitude and longitude [XLS, 71 KB]

 Note: Please have the Excel program 'Tools|Options|Calculation|Iteration' box selected so you do not get a circular reference in this file.

-Use Redfearn's formulae to convert between latitude and longitude and UTM coordinates and vice versa.
+Use Redfearn's formulae to convert between geographic coordinates (GDA94, latitude and longitude) to grid coordinates (Map Grid of Australia (MGA94), eastings and northings) and vice versa.

 - Online version